hanabi/hanabi.github.io/Empty_Clues.md

 ## A Note on "Hat-Guessing"

-* [Floris van Doorn](https://github.com/fpvandoorn/) created a convention framework called Hat-Guessing.
+* [Floris van Doorn](https://github.com/fpvandoorn/) created a convention framework called Hat-Guessing in June 2016.
 This framework is entirely separate from the Hyphen-ated convention framework and is covered in a [separate document](https://github.com/Zamiell/hanabi-conventions/blob/master/Hat_Guessing.md).
 * In most Hanabi convention frameworks (including the Hyphen-ated framework), one clue causes one action to take place.
 In Hat-Guessing, multiple actions can be encoded into one clue by using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 This can be extremely efficient.

 <br />